-- 1. Please email the administration at least one week prior to the days of absence. - 2.
-Vacation requests shall not be granted to students who have accumulated 65 hours or more of absence and all absences due to vacation or family leave will accumulate towards the 65-hour threshold.
+- 1. Please contact the office at least one week prior to the days of absence.
+A family leave request form must be filled out by the family and the student's teachers prior to absence. - 2.
+Vacation requests shall not be granted to students who have accumulated 65 hours or more of absence and all absences due to vacation or family leave will accumulate toward the 65-hour threshold.